In the past month, the US government has invested billions of dollars into the pandemic.

 As the pandemic has shown, though, increased financial support doesn't mean manufacturing lines can suddenly produce a greater volume.
 That's why the general public and healthcare workers are dealing with high demand for both monoclonal antibody treatments and COVID-19 rapid tests, and the federal government is carefully distributing some treatments to states.

 The US Food and Drug Administration gave its first COVID monoclonal antibody emergency use authorization (EUA) in November 2020 (Eli Lilly's bamlanivimab, since updated to be used in combination with etesivimab).
-Since then, the FDA granted EUAs for Regeneron's casirivimab and imdevimab (REGEN-COV), and GlaskoSmithKline's sotrovimab, with AstraZeneca filing yesterday for an EUA for its monoclonal antibody combo of tixagevimab and cilgavimab (AZD7442).
+Since then, the FDA granted EUAs for Regeneron's casirivimab and imdevimab (REGEN-COV) and for sotrovimab, developed by GlaskoSmithKline and Vir Biotechnology, with AstraZeneca filing yesterday for an EUA for its monoclonal antibody combo of tixagevimab and cilgavimab (AZD7442).

 Despite the promise of monoclonal antibodies, they have not always been in high demand.
 The Delta (B1617.2) variant changed that, and now the US government is allocating Regeneron's and Eli Lilly's combo drugs to states instead of allowing hospitals to buy them directly from distributors.